karenmxm/School_District_Analysis/README.md

   - % Passing Math changes from 94% to 90%
   - % Passing Reading changes from 97% to 93%
   - % Overall Passing changes from 90% to 87%

+## Notice

+Some tables are not displayed correctly on GitHub.
+Please download the original Jupiter Notebook for correct table displays.